cloudtonero/terraform-beginner-bootcamp-2023/README.md

 ```
 The script also had  some key deprecation which was also an issue in the during the installation.

-## Reinstalltion Terraform with the Latest Version.
+## Reinstallation of  Terraform with the Latest Version.

 Going through the the terraform installation instruction which can be found in (terraform.io) a new set of installation guild was found.